- Campus Life

 Tim has stayed active in the production arena, crafting websites, videos, and various audio productions.
 He recently has been involved with SUNY Plattsburgh's Special Collections media, completing digital audio archival and restoration for both music and oral history files (including Robert Frost lectures, the Franklin County archives, and the Marjorie Lansing Porter Collection).

 Tim's classes frequently incorporate hands-on experience, providing service learning components that involve students with a variety of on- and off-campus organizations.
-He works closely with various non-profit agencies such as the Cornell Cooperative Extension, Clinton County Traffic Safety, Northern Adirondack Planned Parenthood, the SUNY Plattsburgh Music Department, and the Plattsburgh Upward Bound Program.
+During the summer, Time is an educator for the Plattsburgh Upward Bound Program.
 He also produces CD's, websites, and multimedia productions for several area organizations.

 Tim's teaching philosophy involves helping students to move beyond the boundaries of textbooks and exams, encouraging them to explore new avenues of understanding and experience through the application of technology.
 "I like to introduce students to the processes of technology," Tim stated.
 "Too many people get 'married' to specific software only to find themselves lost when their favorite programs are replaced by a new version or an entirely new software title."
 Tim is able to practice this philosophy daily as he is responsible for overseeing the operation of the Audio & Digital Media Laboratories in Yokum Hall.
-He also supervises the student-run "teleradio" station — WARP, and advises the student-operated, campus radio station — WQKE.
+He also supervises the department's student-operated radio station — WARP, and advises the student-run, campus radio station — WQKE.

-In his spare time, Tim enjoys digital photo compositing, creative writing, walks on the beach, audio archival work, and web editing, as well as creating underscore music for various personal projects.
+In his spare time, Tim enjoys digital photo compositing, creative writing, music research, and audio archival work, as well as creating underscore music for various personal projects.

 Phone: (518) 564-4290